 DF Studio offers a variety of authentication methods.
 For DF Studio account users, DF Studio uses either a local username/password combination or SSO using a secure SAML configuration which supports the transmission of encrypted payloads.
-For local accounts, password hashes are stored using password-specific hashing function.
+For local accounts, password hashes are stored using password-specific hashing functions.
 When using local account authentication, DF Studio offers a two factor Browser Verification feature that must be verified using a token sent by email or SMS.

 Messenger recipients authenticate using a URL containing a unique key that has been emailed to them.
 No assets are ever sent or exposed via email.

 Users attempting to login with too many different passwords are automatically blocked, requiring assistance from customer support or a password reset using a link delivered via email.